That-Weirdo/rover-project/README.md

 ## Software Details
 Redesign uses ROS2 Jazzy as a development base to allow for easier concurrent processing.
 Currently running with Docker on a PI 3B+.
 This computer runs the main code loop inside of a ros2 node.

 Diffdrive base uses `ros2 control` to send and receive serial to the Mega.
-Encoder position is used by the arduino as feedback to
+Encoder position is used by the arduino for motor closed feedback control.

 Camera vision is parsed on a separate Pi 5 using OpenCV, and telemetry of coordinates is sent to the Pi 3 upon request (See Next Goals).